Rent safe and private dog parks hosted by locals

 Lack of training

-Dogs that haven't been trained to cope with frustration or taught alternative behaviors may resort to reactive responses when faced with barriers.
-Note: If your dog is barrier reactive, it does not mean you haven’t done a good job with their training!
-It can be hard to teach our dogs to appropriately handle frustration, and this is just one of many variables.
+An important note here: If your dog is barrier reactive, it does not mean you haven’t done a good job with their training.
+It can be hard to teach our dogs to appropriately handle frustration!
+This is just one of many variables worth considering.

 Genetic factors